vinay-0913/Full-Stack-Ecommerce/README.md

 # Full Stack E-commerce Web App
 This is a full stack E-commerce Web App project build using **MERN Stack** (MongoDB, Express, React, Node.js).
-In this project users can browse Collections, Add to Cart, Pay through COD or Razorpay, track theri order.
+In this project users can select a City and the products listed on that city can display in collection page, they can browse Collections, Add to Cart, Pay through COD or Razorpay, track theri order.
 Admin can add, update, delete products from admin panel.

 ![Website Screenshot](./frontend/public/Screenshot1.png)